Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 }

-According to that loop, as long as a is greater than 0, it will keep repeating.
-Our program would be infinitely showing number after number, one by one on our screen.
-However, we want it to show only the number after 10 and then for the loop to close.
+According to that loop, while a is greater than 0, it will keep repeating.
+Our program would infinitely display number after number one by one on our screen.
+However, we want it to display only the number after 10 and then close the loop.

 int a = 1;